raindrum/exhibiter/README.md

 For the script to run correctly, all your evidence for the case must be organized in a specific way.
 This organizational structure is meant to be intuitive, but it still needs a little explanation.

-The Input Folder is the main folder that you want the program to process.
+The Input Folder is the main folder that you want the program to process, and it should contain all the relevant evidence.
 It does not matter where this folder is, or what it is named; you will just need to tell the program where it is.

-### Put Exhibits in the Evidence Folder
+### Put Exhibits in the Input Folder

 The Input Folder must contain one or more Exhibit Folders.
 These are folders whose names follow the patterns `NUMBER` or `NUMBER (TITLE)`, such as `101 (Rental Agreement)`.
 Each one will presumably contain one or more Documents.